Thuleanx/Grass/README.md

 1. We start with a flat plane mesh, the vertex shader need not do anything special with the mesh.
 2. We will use Billboarding to model our grass, as opposed to a 3D grass model.
 3. Use compute shader to generate the grass vertices, as well as additional information for aesthetic effects.
-4. Use geometry shader to generate the grass blades billboards, one per vertex.
+4. Use geometry shader to generate the grass blades billboards, one per vertex (i'm not totally sure if this would be geometry shader or if we can just use the compute shader for everything).
 5. Use fragment shader to light our grass + give it pretty colors.

 Interactivity: